 As a contestant on Glor Tire, Olivia was mentored by an iconic figure in Irish country, Johnny Cash's 'Woodcarver' duet partner, Sandy Kelly.
-During her time on the show, Olivia had the opportunity to open concerts for established stars such as Mike Denver, The Fureys, Johnny McEvoy, and American songwriter Max T. Barnes ('Love, Me', Collin Raye's massive #1 hit), showing that her talent easily transcends all genre-boundaries by conquering hearts and winning admirers among both trad and folk audiences, too.
-In the summer of 2016 Olivia was also invited to perform at two of the biggest annual events to take place in Ireland, as she entertained fans at both the famous Tullamore Agricultural Show and again during the National Ploughing Championships, events to which she returned in 2017, and is due to perform at again this year.
+During her time on the show, Olivia had the opportunity to open concerts for established stars such as Mike Denver, The Fureys, Johnny McEvoy, and American songwriter Max T. Barnes ('Love, Me', Collin Raye's massive #1 hit).
+As well as these moments offering hints at the success that was soon to come her way, they also showed that Olivia's talent easily transcends most genre-boundaries by conquering hearts and winning admirers among both trad and folk audiences.